jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 It's helping others with a technical issue who will return the favor when you need it.
 It's former coworker who lets you know about a great opportunity at their current company and thought of you.

-This is the dating equivalent of being a decent person that someone would want to invest a relationship with you.

 ## Technical Interview
 The other type of interview is the Technical Interview.

 The Technical Interview determines whether you have the skills for the job.
-The dating equivalent would be whether someone has a job, car, good apartment, etc.

 The industry still doesn't know how to conduct a good technical interview, and I was part of that dismal practice during my career when I was an interviewer as well.